alliander-opensource/ReLevENT/README.md

 With positive results, the solution is benchmarked against German commercial FNN-steuerboxes to have the same behaviour and to have at least the same performance.

 ### Scheduling integraded with official communication protol (active!)
 We currently integrate the IEC scheduling as stand-service into [FLEDGE](https://www.lfedge.org/projects/fledge/) in close collaboration with [FLEDGE POWER](https://lfenergy.org/projects/fledgepower/) as they share the vision to build productive software for the edge.
 (Please remark that "scheduling" in Fledge is not the same as IEC-scheduling or DER-scheduling developed here).
-In this stage we expect to communicate with one protocol (WAN) to central systems (SCADA / Substation automation like) and with one protocol (LAN and probably MQTT or Modbus) to local devices.
+In this stage we expect to communicate with one protocol (WAN at IEC61850-MMS) to central systems (SCADA / Substation automation like) and with one protocol (LAN at MQTT) to local devices.

 ### Scheduling integrated with several exchangable communication protocols (stretched goal)
 In this stage we expect to have the integration as such, that it is possible to use more protocols to central systems (WAN) and more protocols to local devices (LAN) independently and parallell from each other.